 The restuarant is the oldest in Bielsko, nineteenth century with high ceilings and very old-fashioned.
 I have beetroot soup with a croquette as a starter and it is delicious, although the chicken main course is a little disappointing.

-I was tired after my journey, so decided on an early night after dinner rather
+arrived.
+I was tired after my journey, so decided on an early night

 (continued on next page.)